TheThingsNetwork/arduino-device-lib/docs/TheThingsNetwork.md

 ## Method: `getStatus`

 Returns the status of the RN2xxx modem's state machine in one of the nine possible states of `ttn_modem_status_t`.
-Due to a firmware bug, this does not work for RN2493 modems with firmware < 1.05.
+Unfortunately, due to a firmware bug, this does not work for RN2493 modems with firmware < 1.05.
 If unsuccessful, the method returns `TTN_MDM_READERR`.

 ```c
 enum ttn_modem_status_t getStatus()